An Axiomatic Analysis of Distributionally Robust Optimization with $q$-Norm Ambiguity Sets for Probability Smoothing: Discussion

-This result is a direct consequence of the sparsity-inducing property of the $1$-norm regularizer.
-Minimizing the $1$-norm encourages multiple components of the vector to become exactly zero.
-In this example, the optimizer sets $-\log x_2 - \beta = 0$ and $-\log x_3 - \beta = 0$ simultaneously.
+This result is a direct consequence of the sparsity-inducing property of the dual $1$-norm regularizer.
+Minimizing the $1$-norm encourages multiple components of the vector $-\log \vt{x} - \beta \vt{1}$ to become exactly zero simultaneously (i.e., $-\log x_j = \beta$).
 This implies $x_2 = x_3 = e^{-\beta}$.
 Thus, the $1$-norm actively suppresses the differences in empirical frequencies, assigning identical probabilities to distinct categories.